Unlawful Carrying of a Weapon at an Airport in Texas

 (2) the actor does not immediately exit the checkpoint upon completion of the required screening processes.

 So, basically, they are going to give you a chance to leave the secured area as soon as your mistake is realized.
 They cannot arrest a valid LTC holder unless the person refuses to leave the secured area immediately.
+There is no such exception for non-LTC holders.
+Licensed concealed firearm holder from other states should also be given the same opportunity to leave the secured area immediately in order to avoid arrest.

 How Can I Lawfully Carry a Firearm on a Flight?